mregni/EmbyStat/README.md

 * Docker Windows (comming soon)
 * Docker Linux (comming soon)
 * Debian package (comming soon)
-* ...

 I will try to support as many platforms as possible.
 More and more will come in the future!
+If you have knownlegde about building unix packages please feel free to contact me so I can support as many platforms as possible.

 # Installation Guides
-For full installation guides please see the [Wiki](https://github.com/mregni/EmbyStat/wiki) page
+For full installation guides please see the [Wiki](https://github.com/mregni/EmbyStat/wiki/Installation-guides) page

 # Technology
 This project is build from scratch with the following technologies: